wso2/docs-is/en/docs/learn/configuring-account-locking-due-to-failed-login-attempts.md

 		!!! warning "If you are using a Google email account"

-			Google has restricted third-party applications and less secure applications from sending emails by default.
+			Google has restricted third-party applications and less-secure applications from sending emails by default.
 As WSO2 Identity Server acts as a third-party application when sending emails for password entry, follow the steps below to enable your Google email account to provide access to third-party applications.

 			1. Access [https://myaccount.google.com/security](https://myaccount.google.com/security).

-			2. Under **Signing in to Google** section, turn off the **2-step Verification** option.
+			2. In the  **Signing in to Google** section, turn off the **2-step Verification** option.

-			3. Enable **Less secure app access** in Google Account security section.
+			3. Enable **Less secure app access** in the Google Account's security section.

 2. [Restart WSO2 Identity Server](../../setup/running-the-product/).